markround/tiller/README.md

 # Developer information
-If you want to build your own plugins, or generally hack on Tiller, see [DEVELOPERS.md](DEVELOPERS.md)
+If you want to build your own plugins, or generally hack on Tiller, see [docs/developers.md](docs/developers.md)

 # Gotchas
 ## Merging values
-Tiller will merge values from all sources.
-It will warn you, but it won't stop you from doing this, which may have undefined results.
+Tiller will merge values from all sources - this is intended, as it allows you to over-ride values from one plugin with another.
+However, be careful as this may have undefined results.
 Particularly if you include two data sources that each provide target values - you may find that your templates end up getting installed in locations you didn't expect, or containing spurious values!

 ## Empty config
 If you are using the file datasource with Tiller < 0.2.5, you must provide a config hash, even if it's empty (e.g. you are using other data sources to provide all the values for your templates).
 For example: